Karma Nabulsi: Career

-Nabulsi read for her master's and doctorate at Balliol College at the University of Oxford.
-She was an Open Prize Research Fellow in Politics at Nuffield College from 1998 to 2005.
-She was also the Jean Monnet Fellow in History at the European University Institute from 2000-2001.
+Nabulsi read for her master's degree and doctorate at Balliol College, Oxford.
+She was an Open Prize Research Fellow in Politics at Nuffield College (1998–2005).
+She was the Jean Monnet Fellow in History at the European University Institute (2000–2001).

 Nabulsi's research spans 18th and 19th century political thought, the laws of war, and the contemporary history and politics of Palestinian refugees, representation, and democracy.

-While Research Fellow at Nuffield College, Nabulsi directed a civic needs assessment for Palestinian refugees, and was editor of its findings: Palestinians Register: Laying Foundations and Setting Directions, which was published in 2006.
+While Research Fellow at Nuffield College, Nabulsi directed a civic needs assessment for Palestinian refugees and was editor of its findings, Palestinians Register: Laying Foundations and Setting Directions (2006).
 From 2011-2016, she convened and directed a civic voter registration for Palestinian refugees to their national parliament in over 24 countries, working with the UN, the UNHCR, and UNRWA, and national and international central elections commissions.
 The project created a secure online voting mechanism, designed with colleagues at Oxford, which is used by international institutions who serve the needs of refugees.

 She directed a digital humanities programme sponsored by the British Academy, developed with scholars, museums, research institutes, and universities across the Global South.
 Published in 2017, it provides a bilingual open-access research and teaching resource.
 The online course and research materials cover the Palestinian liberation movement during the anti-colonial era of the 1950s, 60s, and 70s.

 She has written in the British press on the Palestinian experience and the British Government's 'Prevent' counter-terrorism strategy.

-She was previously the Director of Undergraduate Studies at the Department of Politics and International Relations in Oxford.
+She was previously the director of undergraduate studies at the department of politics and international relations in Oxford.
 She is Equalities Officer of the UCU branch at the University of Oxford.